The Most Perfect Gift

 … and for over 42 years, she had.

 A huge lump formed in my throat.
 As my rogue one eye, still doing its party trick, brimmed with tears, I broke down sobbing.
 Holding mum’s treasure in my hand, I knew then, just as I had on the day I had given it to her in my childish innocence, it was and always would be, the most perfect gift.

 Grabbing the nearest thing to hand, I used the soft cotton to wipe my eyes and blow my nose.
 Holding it up to the fading light to check what ghastly deposit I had just snorted on it, I started to laugh…..

-….at the rather large pair of M&S knickers complete with an Airflow crotch and a price tag, that was dangling from my fingers.
+.…. at the rather large pair of M&S knickers complete with Airflow crotch and price tag, that was dangling from my fingers.

 Happy Mothers Day, Mum…. wherever you are!